seanreed1111/sql-recipes/recipes.md

 +--------+-------+------------+-------+
 The preceding statement sorts the rows using the ID column, which is present in the rows.
 But what if you want to display a list and sort it on the basis of a summary value not present in the rows?
 That’s a little trickier.
 Suppose that you want to show each driver’s rows by date, but place those drivers who drive the most miles first.
 You can’t do this with a summary query, because then you wouldn’t get back the individual driver rows.
 But you can’t do it without a summary query, either, because the summary values are required for sorting.
 The way out of the dilemma is to create another table con- taining the summary value per driver and then join it to the original table.
 That way you can produce the individual rows and also sort them by the summary values.
-To SUMmarize the driver totals into another table, do this:
+To summarize the driver totals into another table, do this:
 CREATE TABLE tmp
 SELECT name, SUM(miles) AS driver_miles FROM driver_log GROUP BY name;